cosmos72/schemesh/README.md

   is not a string but a closure, as for example the output of a subshell, a wildcard etc.
 * extend builtin "alias", without arguments now lists existing aliases
 * mark and hide temporary redirections created by (sh-pipe) and (sh-pipe*)
+* improve (shell-backquote), now expands to a closure that accepts a job and calls (sh-run/string-rtrim-newlines) on a new job with the same parent as the job argument
 * fix (sh-read...) exception while parsing "#!/some/absolute/path" at the beginning of input
 * fix hang in {history | foo} due to builtins being fully executed when they start: pipe fd becomes full and blocks further writes, preventing builtin "history" from finishing